THE BENEFITS OF GIVING UP ALCOHOL

 You’ll Have More Money

 Who doesn’t want more money?
 Let’s face it, alcohol is expensive.
 Try taking a few minutes to evaluate how much alcohol you drink in a week, and crunch the numbers using this online alcohol cost calculator.
-You might be shocked at the amount of money you spend in month on alcohol.
+You might be shocked at the amount of money you spend in a month on alcohol.

 Why not commit to putting the money you would usually spend on alcohol aside each month, and treat yourself to something nice from your savings to keep your motivation up?